 - Family Law Bar Association.

-- Committee member of the Cybercrime Practitioners Association.
+- Founding Committee member of the Cybercrime Practitioners Association.

 Sarah has experience of the disclosure issues that arise when there are related criminal and civil fraud proceedings running contemporaneously.
 She has lectured on injunctive relief in civil proceedings.

-Sarah has represented disqualified directors and also has particular experience of successfully defending clients in prosecutions for specific and technical offences brought under the Financial Services and Markets Act 2000.
+Sarah has represented disqualified directors and also has particular experience of successfully defending clients in prosecutions for specific and technical offences brought under the Financial Services and Markets Act 2000 and Companies Act 2006.

-Sarah is regularly instructed to advise on complex disclosure issues, having advised the SFO, the Metropolitan Police, the Attorneys General of Jersey and of the Isle of Man and the OFT on disclosure problems and legal professional privilege.
+Sarah is regularly instructed to advise on complex disclosure issues, having advised the SFO, the Metropolitan and City of London Police Forces, the Attorneys General of Jersey and the Isle of Man and the OFT on disclosure problems and legal professional privilege.

 Sarah speaks and writes regularly on her areas of expertise and is the author of the chapter ‘Fraudulent Trading and other frauds on creditors’ in Butterworths “Fraud: Law, Practice and Procedure”.